hazelcast/hazelcast-nodejs-client/DOCUMENTATION.md

 You can add event listeners to the distributed data structures.

 > **NOTE: Hazelcast Node.js client is a TypeScript-based project but JavaScript does not have interfaces.
 Therefore, some interfaces are given to the user by using the TypeScript files that have `.ts` extension.
 In this guide, implementing an interface means creating an object to have the necessary functions that are listed in the interface inside the `.ts` file.
-Also, this object is mentioned as `an instance of the interface`.
-You can search the [API Documentation](http://hazelcast.github.io/hazelcast-nodejs-client/api/current/docs/) or GitHub repository for a required interface.**
+Also, this object is mentioned as "an instance of the interface".
+You can search the [API Documentation](http://hazelcast.github.io/hazelcast-nodejs-client/api/current/docs/) or GitHub repository for the required interface.**

 #### 7.5.2.1.
 Map Listener

-The Map Listener is used by the Hazelcast `Map`.
+The Map Listener is used by the Hazelcast Map (`IMap`).

 You can listen to map-wide or entry-based events by using the functions in the `MapListener` interface.
 Every function type in this interface is one of the `EntryEventListener` and `MapEventListener` types.
 To listen to these events, you need to implement the relevant `EntryEventListener` and `MapEventListener` functions in the `MapListener` interface.